You might have heard about Terraform before, but if you have never tried it, this blog can help you to get the main point.

 }

-The aws_instance is a resource type, and web_server is the local resource name.
+is the local resource name.
 Later, when Terraform applies this code, it will create an EC2 instance with some particular ID in AWS.

-Once created, Terraform will store the ID in the state file with mapping information that logically connects it with web_server.
+Once created, Terraform will store the ID in the state file with mapping information that logically connects it with web_server

-The ami, instance_type, and private_ip are the arguments with values that define the actual state of the resource.
+are the arguments with values that define the actual state of the resource.
 However, there are many value types, depending on the particular argument and particular resource type, so I will not focus on them here.

 Modules